Satoru Nakajima: Personal life

 Nakajima still lives in the family home near Okazaki.
 He owns the Nakajima Racing entry in Japanese Formula 3000 / Formula Nippon / Super Formula.
 Nakajima drivers have won the Formula Nippon championship three times, Tom Coronel doing so in 1999, Toranosuke Takagi in 2000, and Ralph Firman in 2002.
-Nakajima's current drivers are Takashi Kogure and André Lotterer, who finished second in the 2004 championship, although he was tied in points with champion Richard Lyons.

 Nakajima's son, Kazuki raced for the Williams team in Formula One in the 2008 and 2009 seasons.
 Nakajima's younger son, Daisuke, is also a racing driver.
 He competed in the British Formula 3 Championship in 2009 and 2010.
 After their careers in open-wheel racing, both turned to sports car racing; Kazuki raced in the FIA World Endurance Championship with Toyota Gazoo Racing while Daisuke raced in Super GT; both have since retired from racing.
 Kazuki retired after the 2021 FIA World Endurance Championship to take up a managerial role with Toyota Gazoo Racing, while Daisuke retired at the end of the 2019 Super GT Series and has since maintained a low profile.